-Shrimp Ceviche that’s refreshingly tangy, slightly spicy, and served up with creamy slices of avocado and crisp tortilla chips.
-It’s a delicious way to cool off this summer!
+Shrimp Ceviche is refreshingly tangy, slightly spicy, and amazing with crisp tortilla chips.
+It’s the perfect summer treat!

 Spring is just around the corner and before we know it, summer and its ominous heat will be at our back door.
 In fact, we’re already beginning to sweat out above 85 F temperatures here in Southern California.

 When the days become unbearably hot, the last place I want to be is in the kitchen firing up the stove.
 All I’d want is to lounge by the poolside, with an ice-cold Corona on one hand and a big bowl of this shrimp ceviche on the other.

 Refreshingly tangy, slightly spicy, and served up with creamy slices of avocado and crisp tortilla chips, this ceviche is truly a delicious way to cool off this coming summer.